Creative Workshop Exercises: Easy and Engaging Workshop Activities #16 Increase Team Productivity by working with Team Role Preferences

 Impact: Improved use of the team resource

-Materials Needed: One pack of BeTalent Team Cards for groups of up to 2-4 people within a team
+Materials Needed: One pack of BeTalent Team Cards for each group of 2-4 people within a team

 Remember, should you decide to buy one or more packs of cards, you can get 10% off your first shop order with a newsletter subscription